 It might be a stretch to imagine something so dire fitting in with Taika Waititi’s directorial style.
 Let’s face it, his handling of the death of Odin in Thor: Ragnarok was campy at best.
 However, it would be the perfect way to explain her absence from the larger MCU.
 As her cancer progressed she might have distanced herself from Thor to save him from the pain and, as it is used in the comics, it could be the thing that brings them back together.

 The internet is filled with endless wonders both great and terrible.
 While navigating the murkier depths of some random comment section you may have had the good fortune of spotting this gem of a reaction meme.

-While there is no doubt the director of Thor: Ragnarok and What we do in the Shadows will add his own brand of comedy to the mix, it would be great to see a few of these lines slip from the lips of the Goddess of Thunder in Thor: Love and Thunder.
+While there is no doubt the director of Thor: Ragnarok and What we do in the Shadows will add his brand of comedy to the mix, it would be great to see a few of these lines slip from the lips of the Goddess of Thunder in Thor: Love and Thunder.

 She’s a Fighter